| svyreg_tukeyM {robsurvey} | R Documentation |

 Package survey must be attached to the search path in order to use

-the functions (see library
+the functions (see library or require).

-and svyreg_tukeyGM
+svyreg_tukeyM and svyreg_tukeyGM compute, respectively,

 M- and GM-estimates of regression by iteratively re-weighted least